Spencer star Kristen Stewart doesn’t want to hide anymore

-For more than two months, Kristen Stewart has spoken almost daily about her portrayal of Princess Diana in the Pablo Larraín film “Spencer”.
+For more than two months, Kristen Stewart has spoken almost daily about her portrayal of Princess Diana in Pablo Larraín’s film “Spencer.”

 “Trying to cram all of our experience into a few moments is impossible,” said Stewart, 31.

-That’s because “Spencer” isn’t just an ordinary movie with pre-made anecdotes about co-stars or preparation, although there was a lot of that going into the gestures and accent.
+That’s because “Spencer” isn’t just an ordinary movie with pre-made anecdotes about co-stars or preparation, although there was a lot of it going to get the gestures and accent going.
 Nor is it a documentary, a biography, or a gap-filling exercise like “The Crown.”
-“Spencer” is an evocative and witty “true tragedy fable” about one of the most famous women who ever lived, set over the Christmas weekend with the royal family that preceded her divorce.
+“Spencer” is an evocative and witty “true tragedy fable” about one of the most famous women who ever lived, set during the Christmas weekend with the royal family that preceded their divorce.

-The film has made Stewart a favorite for a best actress Oscar nomination for the first time in her career.
+The film has made Stewart a front runner for a best actress Oscar nomination for the first time in her career.
 But it has also invited many, many comparisons to Stewart’s own life and fame.
 She also understands why, but is quick to point out the differences.

 “Imagine that at 19 you were already getting married and having a baby and you were asked to fulfill a fantasy that everyone wants to be,” said the actress.
 “It’s like going to summer camp and never being able to come home, when you really hate summer camp.”

-But the experience of talking about this experience, of preparing and making the film and analyzing it in terms of it, has been somewhat disorienting.
+But the experience of talking about this, of preparing and making the film and analyzing it as it relates to it, has been somewhat disorienting.
 The answers you once had evaporate, the certainty turns to ambiguity, and the truths turn into something else.
 Sometimes, she said, it feels like she’s being dragged through “the moral riddles” of her life.

 The film is directed by Larraín, the Chilean filmmaker behind Natalie Portman’s witty role as Jackie Kennedy in 2016, and has been compared to a gothic ghost story and psychological horror.
 Diana, who is obsessively watched and painfully isolated, has visions of Anne Boleyn.
 There’s real and imagined body terror, haunting flashbacks, and a really creepy dinner party that is simply referred to as the “pearl soup scene.”

-“I think it’s just an extension of his state of mind and we can inhabit that,” Larraín said.
+“I think it’s just an extension of his mental state and we can inhabit that,” Larraín said.

 I wanted to create the experience of a lucid dream, of seeing things that do not exist and merging 500 years of history with a quick cut of the camera.